Thejo96/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

- - Even more pointers, arrays and strings
+#c - Even more pointers, arrays and strings

 #TASKS.